 Any problems or complaints about the way you have been dealt with or any possible harm you might suffer will be addressed.
-Detailed information on this is given in part 2 of Dentistry, Oral & Craniofacial Sciences, Floor 18, Guys Tower, London SE1 9RT for analysis.
-The details are included in Part 2.
+Detailed information on this is given in part 2

 • Will my taking part in the study be kept confidential?